DataDog/documentation/content/en/tracing/_index.md

   text: "Add primary and secondary tags to your traces"
 - link: "/tracing/guide/add_span_md_and_graph_it/"
   tag: "Documentation"
-  text: "Customize your spans with additional tags to slice and dice performance"
+  text: "Add custom tags to your spans to slice and dice performance"
 - link: "/tracing/guide/security/"
   tag: "Documentation"
   text: "Automatically scrub PII from your traces"